Oscar Pistorius does not have signs associated with violence against partners, doctors find

 One of the questions Judge Thokozile Masipa must consider in determining her verdict is whether Pistorius behaved reasonably in the circumstances.

-Several witnesses have testified that Pistorius tends to arm himself and go towards danger, rather than away from it, when he thinks he is under threat.
+Several witnesses have testified that Pistorius tends to arm himself and go toward danger, rather than away from it, when he thinks he is under threat.

 The track star’s specialist sports doctor testified Wednesday after defense lawyer Barry Roux read the mental health report.